Remote Validation Inference

 display(accumulated_output)

-To enable/disable remote inferencing, you can run the cli command guardrails configure
+To enable/disable remote inferencing, you can run the CLI command guardrails configure

 or modify your ~/.guardrailsrc